 There's other FBI agents that they're investigating.

-And remember, uh, one of the questions you had is why was Peter Strzok still working at the FBI?
+And remember, one of the questions you had is: why was Peter Strzok still working at the FBI?

-There could have been a number of reasons, but a really important one too is the fact that he didn't leave.
+There could have been a number of reasons, but a really important one, too, is the fact that he didn't leave.

-He didn't just walk away, which left him open to talking to the inspector general.
+He didn't just walk away, which left him open to talking to the Inspector General.

 Remember, Inspector General Horowitz can oversee those investigations for the people that are still employed, still with under the Department of Justice.

-But he did lose his security clearance and eventually, of course, he was walked off.
+But he did lose his security clearance, and eventually, of course, he was walked off.

-Uh, but he was working.
+But he was working.

 I mean, I knew people who saw him.

-In fact, he was traveling the country um last place I was told was Alabama, where he was doing some work.
+Last place I was told was Alabama, where he was doing some work.

-And now that they not only showed up in court, but they got a pretty kick-ass attorney who have filed an 80-page beatdown of Mueller.
+And now that they not only showed up in court, but they got a pretty kick-ass attorney who filed an 80-page beatdown of Mueller.

-Um, what does he do now but drop the charges because he doesn't want discovery?
+What does he do now but drop the charges because he doesn't want discovery?

 Listen, due process requires that they get this discovery, and specifically the Rosenstein memo.

-If there's no authority for the course of the investigation took, then they shouldn't have been in court in the first place.
+If there's no authority for the course the investigation took, then they shouldn't have been in court in the first place.

 They shouldn't have been in the court in the first place for many other reasons.